-2020 Democrats make final push in Iowa: ‘We are going to beat Donald Trump’
+‘No time for small ideas’: 2020 Democrats make final push in Iowa

 The surveys have raised the expectations for Mr. Sanders, who wants to show his near-victory here four years ago was no fluke and the polls are reliable barometers of public opinion.

-Mr. Biden wants to show that voters are buying into his argument that he is the best candidate to defeat Mr. Trump, and Mr. Buttigieg wants to show that a gay, millennial, former mayor of a small Midwest city can be a serious contender for the White House.
+Mr. Biden wants to show that voters are buying into his argument that he is the best candidate to defeat Mr. Trump, and Mr. Buttigieg wants to show that a gay, millennial, former mayor of small Midwest city can be a a serious contender for the White House.

-Meanwhile, Sen. Amy Klobuchar of Minnesota, former non-profit executive Andrew Yang and billionaire Tom Steyer made their final push, hoping to exceed expectations.
+Meanwhile, Sen. Amy Klobuchar of Minnesota, former non-profit executive Andrew Yang and billionaire Tom Steyer all made their final push, hoping to exceed expectations.

+“I have been punching way above my weight,” Ms. Klobuchar told supporters in Cedar Rapids.
+“There were some pundits that predicted when I started that speech in the middle of the Mississippi River in a blizzard that I would never make it to the end of the speech.”

+Ms. Warren opened her stump speech her Monday by emphasizing the importance of the party unifying against President Trump when the dust has settled from the primary race.

+“We may have had some different ideas, we may have had some different ways of going about it, but in the end we all have one goal and we have to come together to meet that goal: We are going to beat Donald Trump,” Ms. Warren said.

-Speaking to voters here on Sunday, Ms. Warren rattled off her vision, vowing to push to “save our planet,” provide universal health care, pass a “wealth tax,” beef up school funding and overhaul the criminal justice system.
+She said she is fighting to “save our planet,” provide universal health care, pass a “wealth tax,” beef up school funding and overhaul the criminal justice system.

 “Now we’ve got the chance to do the things we need to do to build an America that doesn’t just work for those at the top, but that works for everyone — that is why I’m in this race,” Ms. Warren said at the event, which attracted 1,100 people, according to the campaign.